A Magnificent Mile Makeover: Shopping Complex Completes Renovation with Digital Displays

 When the owners embarked on a multimillion-dollar renovation in 2017, the goal was to reinvent the space.
-Everything was refreshed, from the mall entrance up to the mesmerizing digital canopies on the ceiling.
-The owners also decided to replace the building’s original 1980-era directories with digital displays.
+Everything was refreshed, from the mall entrance up to the mesmerizing digital canopies with moving wall art on the ceiling.
+The owners also decided to replace the building’s original 1980-era directories with posh digital displays.
 Working with architectural sign business Poblocki Sign Company, 900 North Michigan Shops installed 28 stacked TouchSource monitors at 14 stations to help direct visitors throughout the space.

 Each stacked screen display lists retailers by level, a circulating slideshow of announcements and promotions, and a map.

 We recently spoke with Olivia Wurm, Assistant Marketing & PR Manager at 900 North Michigan Shops, to learn more about how the retail space is using TouchSource Keystone displays.